cawfree/react-dataflow/README.md

   <img src="./assets/squiggly.png" width="275" height="240">
 </p>

 It helps you build applications where your components _are_ the business logic; the behaviour of the application arises from the way the components have been connected, like a circuit.
 This is in stark contrast to conventional React, where well-architected applications usually emphasise a clear separation between presentation and computation elements.

-By contrast, `react-dataflow` is a _"data-first"_ perspective of React; where, we directly utilise the React DOM to drive efficient updates using the powerful [Top Level API](https://reactjs.org/docs/react-api.html), meanwhile the ability to render an equivalent frontend comes as a happy biproduct.
+By contrast, `react-dataflow` is a _"data-first"_ perspective of React; where we directly utilise the React DOM to drive efficient updates using the powerful [Top Level API](https://reactjs.org/docs/react-api.html), meanwhile the ability to render an equivalent frontend comes as a happy biproduct.

 Instead of propagating data values directly via props, `react-dataflow` enables you to distribute data indirectly using _wires_.
 These permit conventional React components to share data independently of scope, and enables deeply-nested updates in self-managing child components to drive changes towards components anywhere in the hierarchy, without explicit handling.
 Thismakes `react-dataflow` more conducive to describing flow-based computation in React.